 Four Conversations about the Future

 These four spaces represent four ways of knowing, four ways of understanding how organisations respond to change to be prepared for the future.
 Each conversation needs to happen at some stage before or during the strategy process.
 Some may be continuous (Conversations with Self), some may relate to specific stages like environmental scanning to identify change that matters (Conversations about Change).
-Apart from Conversations with Self which happen in our individual minds, all the conversations take place in processes constructed and implemented in the Upper Right Quadrant (Conversations about Using the Future Today).
+Apart from Conversations with Self which can only happen in our individual minds, all the conversations take place in processes constructed and implemented in the Upper Right Quadrant (Conversations about Using the Future Today).

 Thinking about the future starts in the Upper Left Quadrant (the individual) with each of us recognising our futures agency, our capacity to take action today to shape the future.
 We all hold images and ideas of the future in our minds that shape our internal and external conversations about the future.
 This is the space where we have conversations with ourselves to recognise and challenge how we see the world today and how that enables and constrains our ability to anticipate the future.